somnium78/proxmox-stuff/README.md

-🚀 Proxmox Management Scripts Collection
+# 🚀 Proxmox Management Scripts Collection
-📋 Overview
+## 📋 Overview

 This repository contains a comprehensive collection of scripts, configurations, and documentation for managing and optimizing Proxmox Virtual Environment (PVE) clusters.
 Each directory focuses on specific aspects of Proxmox administration, from performance optimization to automation and monitoring.

+***Note***: These optimizations are primarily developed for my homelab cluster based on mini-PCs.
+While many configurations are generally applicable to all Proxmox environments, not everything will suit every setup - always evaluate whether the optimizations match your specific hardware and requirements.

-📁 Directory Structure
+# 📁 Directory Structure
-🔧 /optimizations
+## 🔧 /optimizations

 Performance and system optimizations for Proxmox nodes